Storm Events Database

 |Episode Narrative||Tropical Storm Debby lingered for several days over the northeastern Gulf of Mexico and caused high winds and heavy rain before making landfall near Steinhatchee, FL on the 26th.
 A tropical storm warning was in effect for Levy, Citrus, Hernando, Pasco, Pinellas, Hillsborough, Manatee, and Sarastota counties from 10 AM EDT on June 25th through 8 PM EDT on June 26th.

 With the outer bands of Tropical Storm Debby, 11 confirmed tornadoes occurred on the 24th.
 Strong sustained winds prompted the closure of the Sunshine Skyway bridge.
 Heavy rain across the area caused flooding on several area rivers, the most serious of which was on the Anclote River at Elfers.
-Additionally, coastal flooding from onshore winds caused 3-5 feet of storm surge between Suwannee river and Bonita Beach, flooding streets and homes and eroding beaches.
+Additionally, coastal flooding from onshore winds caused 3 to 5 feet of storm surge between Suwannee river and Bonita Beach, flooding streets and homes and caused major beach erosion.

-In total, 5 fatalities were attributed to Tropical Storm Debby in the area.
-Two indirect fatalities; one from a man who suffered a heart attack and subsequently drown in the flood waters, the other from a car accident due to hydroplaning.
-The 3 direct fatalities were caused by a tornado, rip current, and river flooding.
+In total, 6 fatalities were attributed to Tropical Storm Debby in the area.
+One indirect fatality from a car accident due to hydroplaning and 5 direct fatalities caused by a tornado, rip current, and three people drowned due to fresh water flooding.